ye11ow/noti/README.md

 ## Installation
 1. Make sure both `xbar` and `python3` (>=3.6) are installed on your machine.

-1. Clone this repo or just download [`noti.py`](https://raw.githubusercontent.com/ye11ow/noti/main/noti.py) and put it under your xbar plugin folder.
-(You may want to edit the shebang of `noti.py` to make sure it points to the right Python interpreter)

-1. Rename the `noti.py` to `noti.{time}.py`.
-The `{time}` is the refresh rate.
-For instance, `noti.30s.py` will refresh the status every 30 seconds.
-For detailed instruction, you can refer to https://github.com/matryer/xbar#configure-the-refresh-time.
+1. Clone this repo and move `noti.py` to your xbar plugin folder as `noti.{time}.py`.
+The `{time}` is the refresh interval.
+For instance, renaming to `noti.30s.py` will lead to a  30 seconds' refresh interval.
+For detailed instruction, you can refer to https://github.com/matryer/xbar-plugins/blob/main/CONTRIBUTING.md#configure-the-refresh-time.

+1. Edit the shebang of `noti.{time}.py` to make sure it points to the right Python interpreter (default `/usr/local/bin/python3`).

+1. Install the python dependencies `/usr/local/bin/python3 -m pip install -r requirements.txt`.

 1. Configure noti to connect to your Gitlab or Github.
 You can either edit the config file under `$HOME/.noticonfig.json` or select `Configure noti` on the dropdown menu.
 Please refer to the Configurations section for details.

-1. Make sure you have the following dependencies installed (depend on which VCS you want to use) and you should be able to see the status on your menubar.
+1. You should be able to see the status on your menubar if everything is setup properly.
+Enjoy!😃.

-* `pip install python-dateutil` (always install this)
-* `sudo pip install --upgrade python-gitlab` (for Gitlab)
-* `pip install PyGithub` (for Github)

 ## Configurations